Romans 8:26-27

 "The Spirit also helps our weakness."
 The idea is that He lays hold on our weakness, our inability.
 The word translated here as "helps" is the word sunantilambano.
 Lambano means to take, or to hold, but the first two words Greek words give much insight to the word.

 Sun, as we have already seen, means a union, or together with.
 You may remember we used the illustration of making biscuits.
 Once you have mixed all the ingredients together and then baked them, it is impossible to separate the ingredients again.
 This is the "union" of the word sun.
 So, along with us He, the Holy Spirit, takes hold of the burden in order to help.
-We have our part, which is to wait hopefully, choosing to bear up under whatever comes our way (verse 25: "But if we hope for what we do not see, with perseverance we wait eagerly for it"), and He has his part.
+We have our part, which is to wait hopefully, choosing to bear up under whatever comes our way (Ro 8:25: "But if we hope for what we do not see, with perseverance we wait eagerly for it"), and He has his part.

 Anti means facing us.
 Imagine a man struggling to move a heavy log.
 Along comes another man, who picks up the other end to help.
 One is on each end of the log, and they face each other as they work together to move the log.
 In the same way, the Holy Spirit is there with us to do His part in helping us in our weakness.

 Second, Paul shows us our problem.
 Where is the target area of our weakness?
 Actually, there seems to me to be two things linked together.
-In verses 18-25, the very need for the Roman church to be exhorted to trust God in suffering and to choose to bear up under whatever comes because God is in control, shows us that evidently they weren’t doing so good.
+In Ro 8:18-25, the very need for the Roman church to be exhorted to trust God in suffering and to choose to bear up under whatever comes because God is in control, shows us that evidently they weren’t doing so good.
 Just like us.
 We know that God is in control, but we would rather blame somebody else and have a "pity party."

 And coupled with this weakness is our inability to pray as we should: "for we do not know how to pray as we should."
 This is where the Holy Spirit takes hold of our situation with us, and does what we cannot do.
 We say, "God I trust you, but I need your help, I don’t even know what to pray."
 And the Holy Spirit picks up the other end of the log that we cannot carry.